What Our Shoes Do For You

 Invisible weights and movement patterns

-Overpronation, supination, and the neutral step
+Overpronation, Supination, and the Neutral Step

-Pronation means how your feet move and their ability to absorb micro-shocks when hitting the surface.
-When you walk or run, your foot naturally angles inward a little to dampen the impact when the foot strikes the ground.
+Pronation refers to how your feet move and their ability to absorb micro-shocks when they strike the ground.
+When you walk or run, your foot naturally angles inward slightly to cushion the impact.